daggah/swc-2018/guacamole.md

 * Note: There is no replacement for good ingredients

 ## Ingredients:
-2 Avocados
+- 2 Avocados
-2 teaspoons of salt
+- 2 teaspoons of salt
-lots of onions
+- lots of onions
+- lemon juice